Fablehaven (novel): Plot

 Stan also informs them that Midsummer's Eve is approaching, a festival night on which the boundaries containing magical entities dissolve.
 The creatures are free to roam and wreak havoc everywhere on the preserve, except the house; they cannot enter the house unless a door or window is opened to them.
-Stan places Seth and Kendra in the attic, warning them not to leave their beds till morning.
-However, a set of goblins trick Seth into opening a window.
+Stan places Seth and Kendra in the attic, warning them not to leave their beds till morning, but a set of goblins trick Seth into opening a window.
 Though Seth and Kendra are unharmed, the goblins provide entrance to other creatures, wreaking havoc in the house, turning Dale into a statue, and abducting Stan and Lena, the ex-naiad housekeeper.
 After an unsuccessful attempt to find Stan, the siblings return to the house.
 A message written with chicken seeds makes the siblings realize that their pet chicken is actually Ruth in an enchanted state.
 They take her to Muriel to release her from the spell, but in exchange, Muriel demands that they undo the spells binding her to the shack.
 After Ruth is transformed back into herself and Muriel is released, Ruth persuades Nero, a cliff troll, to tell them Stan's location in exchange for a massage.
 Nero informs them that Stan is held in the Forgotten Chapel.

 Ruth tells Kendra and Seth that the Forgotten Chapel is actually a containment facility for one of the most powerful demons in existence, Bahumat.
-They realize that Muriel is trying to release Bahumat, and the three attempt to stop her.
-However, Muriel and her minions capture them all except for Kendra, who manages to escape.
+They realize that Muriel is trying to release Bahumat, and the three attempt to stop her, but Muriel and her minions capture them all except for Kendra, who manages to escape.
 In desperation, she goes to the Fairy Queen's shrine, despite the potentially dangerous ramifications, and begs the Fairy Queen for help.
 The Queen spares Kendra's life, and provides her with instructions on how to create an elixir to enlarge the fairies and enhance their powers.
 Kendra creates the elixir and gives it to the fairies.